Himanshu-IIT-B/SOC---2021/README.md

 3. Coded a Pine Script indicator for personal use on trading View (simple).
 4. Got familiar with BlueShift Platform.

+Back-tested and Forward traded Intraday @9.20 Short Straddle(Bank Nifty) with exit at 3.25pm, concluded with 3 green weeks and 1 with minor loss in a month (at India-VIX in the range 13-19)

 Coding Part

 1. USed A2C based Agent to Backtest on AAPL 1 year using RSI 13SMA and OBV oscillator.